 Voltage-against-time-profile referred to in Article 25

 Figure 6: Fault-ride-through profile of an HVDC converter station.
-The diagram represents the lower limit of a voltage- against-time profile at the connection point, expressed by the ratio of its actual value and its reference 1 pu value in per unit before, during and after a fault.
-Uret is the retained voltage at the connection point during a fault, tclear is the instant when the fault has been cleared, Urec1 and trec1 specify a point of lower limits of voltage recovery following fault clearance.
+The diagram represents the lower limit of a voltage- against-time profile at the connection point, before, during and after a fault.
+Uprefault is the prefault voltage, Uret is the retained voltage at the connection point during a fault, tclear is the instant when the fault has been cleared, Urec1 and trec1 specify a point of lower limits of voltage recovery following fault clearance.
 Ublock is the blocking voltage at the connection point.
 The time values referred to are measured from tfault.